Blood on the Dance Floor: HIStory in the Mix: Critical reception

 Jim Farber of New York Daily News labeled the album's theme, "Predatory women, jealous underlings and the evil media continue to obsess him.
 He's once again playing the victim—the world's most powerless billionaire, it seems—mewling about forces conspiring against his heavenly self."
-He said of the lead single, "[Jackson] coughs up a series of strangulated mutters and munchkin hiccups in lieu of a vocal, while its chilly, faux-industrial music proves as appealing as a migraine."
-He continued, "'Ghosts' and 'Is It Scary' boast a few innovative sounds but no real melodies."
+He said of the lead single, "[Jackson] coughs up a series of strangulated mutters and munchkin hiccups in lieu of a vocal, while its chilly, faux-industrial music proves as appealing as a migraine. ...
+'Ghosts' and 'Is It Scary' boast a few innovative sounds but no real melodies."
 Thor Christensen of The Dallas Morning News noted the album focused on "angry tales about a coldhearted 'Superfly Sister' or the back-stabbing women in 'Ghosts' and 'Blood on the Dance Floor'.
 Three of the five new songs on this remix album...involve mean, psychotic ex-lovers".
 He observed, "The dark, cryptic 'Morphine' is easily one of the most ambitious songs he's ever recorded.
 He fuels the song with narcotic industrial funk—lookout Trent Reznor—but then dilutes it by sticking [in] 90 seconds of goopy, string-laden balladry."

 Neil Strauss of The New York Times gave the album a positive review, saying the record, "put Mr. Jackson halfway on the road to a very interesting concept album.
 There is real pain and pathos in these new songs...[he] frets about painkillers, sexual promiscuity and public image.
 In many of them, Mr. Jackson seems like The Elephant Man, screaming that he is a human being...With beats crashing like metal sheets and synthesizer sounds hissing like pressurized gas, this is industrial funk."
 He favorably compared Jackson's performance of "Is It Scary" to rock singer Marilyn Manson and noted the lyrics, "If you want to see eccentric oddities, I'll be grotesque before your eyes".
 Strauss suggested that the predatory woman, "Susie", from the title track, was a metaphor for AIDS.
 Finally, he described "Morphine" as "chilling...
 Mr. Jackson sings seductively from the point of view of the drug itself...he intones sweetly".

 Roger Catlin of The Hartford Courant stated, "The most intriguing pairing is 'Ghosts' and 'Is It Scary' in which he asks those who've only read about him in tabloids if he seems monstrous."
 The Cincinnati Post described the lead single as a "lackluster first release...dated, played-out dance track", but gave the album an overall favorable analysis.
 The review described "Ghosts" and "Is It Scary" as "classic Jackson paranoia".